 One Writer's Beginnings by Eudora Welty is a 105-page hardcover published in 1984 by Harvard University Press.
 The dust jacket has a 1 1/2" closed tear at the top edge.
-The rest of the book is pristine, with a beautiful cloth bound hardcover with gold gilded lettering.
-The pages are clean and crisp and the binding is tight.
+The rest of the book is in very good condition.

 Here, in a "continuous thread of revelation," Eudora Welty sketches her autobiography and tells us how her family and her surroundings contributed to the shaping not only of her personality but of her writing.
 Homely and commonplace sights, sounds, and objects resonate with the emotions of recollection: the striking clocks; the Victrola; her orphaned father's coverless little book saved since boyhood; the tall mountains of the West Virginia back country that became a metaphor for her mother's sturdy independence; Eudora's earliest box camera that suspended a moment forever and taught her that every feeling awaits a gesture.
 She has recreated this vanished world with the same subtlety and insight that mark her fiction.